isomerpages/isomer-designacademy/index.md

       url: /
       alt: Image alt text
   - infopic:
-      title: Content Structuring
+      title: Learning Modules
       subtitle: Infopic Subtitle
-      description: Learn how to effectively organise your content to provide better user experience and retention.
+      description: Learn how to effectively organise content and design webpages for a better website experience.
       button: Learn more
       alt: Image alt text
       url: /content/
   - infopic:
-      title: Designing your homepage
-      subtitle: EDUCATION
-      description: Learn how to create unique and engaging websites through effective homepages.
+      title: Usability Checklist
+      description: Run through our usability list to ensure that your Isomer site is ready to go.
       button: LEARN MORE
       url: /homepage
       image: /images/hero-banner.png